-Institutions of education, and the system of which they are a part, face a host of unprecedented challenges from forces in society that affect and are influenced by these very institutions and their communities of learners and educators.
-Among these forces are sweeping demographic changes, shrinking provincial budgets, revolutionary advances in information and telecommunication technologies, globalization, competition from new educational providers, market pressures to shape educational and scholarly practices toward profit-driven ends, and increasing demands and pressures for fundamental changes in public policy and public accountability relative to the role of higher education in addressing pressing issues of communities and the society at large.
-Anyone of these challenges would be significant on their own, but collectively they increase the complexity and difficulty for education to sustain or advance the fundamental work of serving the public good.
+Institutions of education and the system they are a part of face unprecedented challenges from societal forces that affect and are influenced by these institutions and their communities of learners and educators.
+Among these forces are sweeping demographic changes, shrinking provincial budgets, revolutionary advances in information and telecommunication technologies, globalization, competition from new educational providers, market pressures to shape academic practices toward profit-driven ends, and increasing demands and pressures for fundamental changes in public policy and public accountability relative to the role of higher education in addressing pressing issues of communities and the society at large.
+Any one of these challenges would be significant on its own.
+Still, collectively, they increase the complexity and difficulty for education to sustain or advance the real work of serving the public good.

-Through a forum on education, we can agree to: Strengthening the relationship between higher education and society will require a broad-based effort that encompasses all of education, not just individual institutions, departments and associations.
+Through an education forum, we can agree that strengthening the relationship between higher education and society will require a broad effort encompassing all education, not just individual institutions, departments, and associations.

 A Common Agenda

 This approach is understandably ambitious and unique in its purpose and application.
-Ultimately, the Common Agenda challenges the system of higher education, and those who view education as vital to addressing society’s pressing issues, to act deliberately, collectively, and clearly on an evolving and significant set of commitments to society.
-Currently, four broad issue areas are shaping the focus of the Common Agenda: 1) Building public understanding and support for our civic mission and actions; 2) Cultivating networks and partnerships; 3) Infusing and reinforcing the value of civic responsibility into the culture of higher education institutions; and 4) Embedding civic engagement and social responsibility in the structure of the education system
+Ultimately, the Common Agenda challenges the higher education system and those who view education as vital to addressing society’s pressing issues to act deliberately, collectively, and clearly on an evolving and significant set of commitments to the community.
+Currently, four broad issue areas are shaping the focus of the Common Agenda: 1) Building public understanding and support for our civic mission and actions; 2) Cultivating networks and partnerships; 3) Infusing and reinforcing the value of civic responsibility into the culture of higher education institutions, and 4) Embedding civic engagement and social responsibility in the structure of the education system.

 I believe social justice, ethics, educational equity, and societal change for positive effects are fundamental to the work of higher education.
-We consider the relationship between communities and education institutions to be based on the values of equally, respect and reciprocity, and the work in education to be interdependent with the other institutions and individuals in society.
+We consider the relationship between communities and education institutions to be based on equality, respect, and reciprocity, and the work in education to be interdependent with the other institutions and individuals.

-We realize the interconnection of politics, power and privilege.
-The Common Agenda is not for higher education to self-serve, but to “walk the talk” relative to espoused public goals.
-We understand the Common Agenda as a dynamic living document, and expect the activities it encompasses to change over time.
+We realize the interconnection of politics, power, and privilege.
+The Common Agenda is not for higher education to self-serve but to “walk the talk” relative to espoused public goals.
+We understand the Common Agenda as a dynamic living document and expect its activities to change over time.

 THE COMMON AGENDA FRAMEWORK The general framework for the common agenda is represented in the following diagram.
-It is clear that while goals and action items are organized and aliened within certain issues areas, there is considerable overlap and complimentarity among the issues, goals and action items.
+It is clear that while goals and action items are organized and aligned within specific issue areas, there is considerable overlap and complementarity among the issues, goals, and action items.
 Also, following each action item are names of individuals who committed to serve as “point persons” for that particular item.
-A list of “point persons,” with their organizational affiliation(s) is included with the common agenda.
+A list of “point persons” with their organizational affiliation(s) is included with the standard plan.